Introduction to the phyloraster package and its functionalities

 rast.pe.ses()

-through the
+through the package SESraster

 (Heming et al., 2023).
+SESraster

 SESraster

-are: SIM1 (species occurrence equiprobable and site richness
+are: SIM1 (species occurrence equiprobable and

-equiprobable), SIM3 (species occurrence equiprobable and site richness
+richness equiprobable), SIM3 (species occurrence equiprobable and site

-preserved model of Laffan & Crisp, 2003).
+the preserved model of Laffan & Crisp, 2003).
 In addition,

 SESraster